AlexLabram/Bonsai/WGCourse/README.md

 	1. Garden hose spray nozzle
 		- Easiest approach for large bonsai collections, but requires more up-front effort

-### Practical 4: Preparing your pot
-1. If needed, clean the pot in water, using a toothbrush to get rid of any encrusted dirt
-1. Cut a suitable chunk of mesh, and use short sections of 2mm wire to fix it in place over the drainage hole
-	- Repeat as needed if there are multiple holes
-	- If the pot is rectangular, oval or obround, make sure that the mesh wire(s) is pointing along the pot's central axis
-	- Trim any excess wire off with the bonsai wire-cutters
-		- This step isn't vital for newbies; it's just to stop loose ends of wire scratching a display surface
-1. Cut two longer sections of 1.5mm wire ("anchor wires") and push their ends up through the pot's drainage hole(s) (or wire holes if it has them)
-	- If the pot has wire holes or multiple drainage holes, run the wire between them
-	- If the pot has only one hole, make a V in the middle of each anchor wire and push them up straddling the mesh wire (one at each end)
-	- Attach the wires asymmetrically, with longer ends on one side of the pot and shorter ends on the other, so that you're not trying to twist the ends together directly over a root
-	- Don't cross anchor wires over each other underneath the pot
-1. Smooth the anchor wire against the sides of the pot, and fold the excess down over the rim
-	- I find it helpful to put an extra upwards bend in the longer wire, so that I can remember which was supposed to be which...

 ### Pest control
 + Significance
 	- Pest infestations are the third biggest killer of bonsai